obsidianmd/obsidian-help/en/Advanced topics/YAML front matter.md

 ---
 ```

-As of 0.9.17, [[Add aliases to note|alias]] uses front matter.
+As of 0.9.17, [[Add aliases to notes|alias]] uses front matter.
 We'll gradually make it more accessible by plugin developers and more user friendly.